 This page contains references to diamonds or engagement rings from different companies.
 Sometimes I do receive a commission when you click on links and buy the products.

-When it comes to choosing a carat weight for your diamond ring, there are certain weights which are highly coveted by buyers.
+When it comes to choosing a carat weight for your diamond ring, there are certain weights that buyers highly covet.
 The average carat weight for a diamond ring varies from country to country, state to state and even city to city.
-Generally speaking, a diamond around 1.00ct continues to be the most popular weight for a ring, however buyers continue to pursue their dreams of a dazzling 3.00ct diamond and this carat weight is highly desirable for those looking for a diamond with a big impact.
+Generally speaking, a diamond around 1.00ct continues to be the most popular weight for a natural diamond ring, however, buyers continue to pursue their dreams of a dazzling 3.00ct diamond and this carat weight is highly desirable for those looking for a diamond with a big impact.

 What is Carat Weight?